Can Distillation Mitigate Backdoor Attacks in Pre-trained Encoders?: Background Related Work

 \subsection{Backdoor Attack}

-A backdoor in a deep learning model makes any inputs stamped with a pre-defined trigger pattern (dubbed \textit{trigger}) to be misclassified to a target class (dubbed \textit{attack target}).
-In inference process, the classifier predicts clean images according to image semantics but predicts images to \textit{attack target} class as long as the \textit{trigger} is presented.
-There are various backdoor injection methods in supervised learning, such as data poisoning~\cite{gu2019badnets,liu2020reflection}, clean label poisoning~\cite{zhao2020clean,saha2020hidden}, and neuron hijacking~\cite{liu2018trojaning}, posing a huge threat to cyberspace security.
+A backdoor causes inputs stamped with a predefined trigger pattern (the trigger) to be misclassified into an attacker-chosen target class (the attack target).
+During inference, a backdoored classifier behaves normally on clean images (predicting according to semantic content) but will map any input containing the trigger to the attack target regardless of its true label.
+A variety of backdoor injection techniques have been proposed in supervised learning, including data poisoning~\citep{gu2019badnets,liu2020reflection}, clean-label poisoning~\citep{zhao2020clean,saha2020hidden,nguyen2025wicked}, and neuron hijacking~\citep{liu2018trojaning}, posing a significant threat to the security of deployed systems.

-\textbf{Backdoor Attack against Pre-trained Encoder.} Nowadays, with the development of encoder-based applications, a series of papers focuses on the security of pre-trained encoders.
-To backdoor pre-trained encoders, attackers achieve their objectives through poisoning training or data.
-These encoders behave normally as clean encoders in usual downstream scenarios.
-However, for a specific attacker-chosen task (\textit{attack task}), classifiers trained on such a backdoored encoder will predict samples stamped with a pre-defined trigger as the attack target class.
-Such a pre-trained encoder-based attack paradigm is summarized in Figure~\ref{fig:encoder_attack_workflow}.
+\textbf{Backdoor Attacks against Pre-trained Encoder.} With the growing adoption of encoder-based applications, recent studies have begun to examine the security of pre-trained encoders.
+To implant backdoors, adversaries can conduct poisoning training or inject poisoned data into the pre-training process.
+Such encoders behave normally in most downstream tasks but reveal malicious behavior in attacker-chosen attack tasks, where classifiers trained on them misclassify any input stamped with a predefined trigger into the attacker-specified target class.